This post may contain affiliate links. Please see our disclosure policy.

 This recipe uses a simple 1:1 ratio of peach juice to sugar.
 You’ll need to extract the juice first using the jelly-making method.
 Plan on about 3 medium peaches (roughly 1 pound) per cup of juice, or about 12 peaches (4 pounds) for the 4 cups of juice in this recipe.

-- Peaches: About 4 pounds (roughly 12 medium peaches) to yield 4 cups of juice.
-Use ripe, yellow-fleshed peaches for best flavor.
-Avoid white-fleshed peaches, which have lower acidity and a more delicate flavor that doesn’t translate as well.
+• Peaches: About 4 pounds (roughly 12 medium peaches) to yield 4 cups of juice.
+Use ripe, yellow-fleshed peaches for the fullest flavor.
+Don’t use white-fleshed peaches, which aren’t acidic enough for safe water bath canning.

-- Lemon Juice: 1 to 2 tablespoons (optional).
-Peaches are acidic enough for safe canning without added lemon, but a splash brightens the flavor and helps preserve the golden color.
-Use fresh lemon juice for better flavor.
+• Lemon Juice: Optional, for flavor.
+Yellow peaches are acidic enough for safe canning without it, but a splash brightens the flavor and helps preserve the golden color.
+Use about 1/4 cup per batch, or 1 tablespoon per cup of juice, fresh or bottled.

 This recipe scales easily.
 For every cup of peach juice, use 1 cup of sugar.